gpuweb/cts/src/stress/README.txt

 - Creating huge numbers of other objects.
 - Issuing {draw, dispatch} calls with huge counts.
 - Issuing {draw, dispatch} calls with very slow or infinite-looping shaders.
-- {Render,compute} passes with ~millions of bind groups,
+- {Render,compute} passes with ~millions of bind groups.
 - Huge amounts of bind group churn (creating many bind groups and switching between them).

+Helper "exhaustVramBelow512MiBFree":
+  - while(!oom) { allocate 512MiB (non-mappable) }
+  - Try to allocate 64MiB to fill a little extra space (ignore OOM if it happens).
+  - (Track all of those resources to destroy them at the end of the test.)

 TODO: Look at dEQP (OpenGL ES and Vulkan) and WebGL for inspiration here.